lukas-al/revisions_toolkit/revisions-toolkit/conf/README.md

 WARNING: Please do not put access credentials in the base configuration folder.

 ## Instructions
+There are no required local configurations to edit, assuming you've cloned the repository and are running the kedro run command from the root directory of the project.

+I also assume you've installed the required packages from the requirements.txt file.

 ## Find out more
 You can find out more about configuration from the [user guide documentation](https://docs.kedro.org/en/stable/configuration/configuration_basics.html).